danielaparker/jsoncons/doc/ref/json_type_traits.md

 `JSONCONS_TEMPLATE_MEMBER_TRAITS_DECL`, `JSONCONS_TEMPLATE_STRICT_MEMBER_TRAITS_DECL` and `JSONCONS_TEMPLATE_GETTER_CTOR_TRAITS_DECL`
 are for specializing `json_type_traits` for template types.
 The parameter `num_template_params` gives the number of template parameters.

+`JSONCONS_ENUM_TRAITS_DECL` allows you to encode and decode an enum type as a string.

 ### Specializations

 `T`|`j.is<T>()`|`j.as<T>()`|j is assignable from `T`